 On this page, we’ll dive into how the certificate is structured and how you can prep students for the assessment.

 But before we get to the details, it’s important to understand the National Health Science Standards, since those are the standards on the test!

 How To Prep Your Students for the NCHSE National Health Science Certificate

 What Are the National Health Science Standards?

 The National Health Science Standards represent skills and knowledge that any student should know in order to enter the healthcare field.

 The standards were developed by the National Consortium for Health Science Education (NCHSE) to give health science instructors guidance when developing their programs.

 NCHSE reviews the standards on a regular basis and makes updates when needed, such as when new technological advancements are made.
-The current standards were updated in May 2019 and have some major changes compared to the previous version.

 Overall, the standards are broken into 11 “foundation standards:”